29.9 C

 Enhancing Brain Function: Insights from Professor Thorstein Barnhofer

-Professor Thorstein Barnhofer, a leading expert in clinical psychology at the University of Surrey in England, recently shared groundbreaking insights with the BBC regarding the remarkable potential for enhancing brain function.
-According to Professor Barnhofer, there exist numerous methods through which we can augment our brain’s capabilities.
+Professor Thorstein Barnhofer, a top expert in clinical psychology at the University of Surrey in England, recently shared important new ideas with the BBC about how we can improve our brain’s function.
+According to Professor Barnhofer, there are many ways to make our brain work better.

 What is neuroplasticity?